jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-03-Integrating-digital-transformation-into-master-planning.md

 If you want digital transformation to move from aspiration to implementation, these are the types of outputs that belong in the plan (and then in code, capital plans, and partner agreements):

-- **Digital infrastructure baseline + standards**: Define service targets (availibility, reliability, affordability) and embed broadband-ready/conduit standards for streets, corridors, and redevelopment sites.
+- **Digital infrastructure baseline + standards**: Define service targets (availibility, reliability, quality) and embed broadband-ready/conduit standards for streets, corridors, and redevelopment sites.
 - **Digital equity + engagement plan**: Identify digitally underrepresented groups and formalize hybrid engagement methods, access points (libraries/schools), and device/skills support pathways.
 - **Asset inventory + performance measures**: Maintain an inventory (sites, public facilities, rights-of-way) with 5–10 indicators tied to goals (e.g., connectivity gaps, adoption, uptime, service to anchor institutions).
 - **Implementation roadmap**: Assign owners, timelines (0–2, 2–5, 5–10 years), dependencies, and funding strategies (grants, pilots, public–private partnerships).